Syedateeq160/space-invaders/README.md

 4. **Enemy Movement**:
    - The Boilerplate includes movement for enemies (horizontal and vertical), while Ateeq's update does not have enemy movement.

-This table summarizes the changes and differences between Ahmed's Boilerplate and Ateeq's update for a clearer understanding of code behavior and design choices.

 ## How to Play